Who are Haemnet?

 Mike was a freelance medical and health care writer/editor, having cut his teeth on a range of academic and news-based publications.
 He has worked with professional organisations, pharmaceutical and public relations companies, medical education agencies and charities, preparing materials for healthcare professionals, patients and the media.
-He has written several books, many monographs and is the originating author of more than 45 articles published in peer-reviewed journals.

 Dr Kate Khair

 Since becoming a state registered nurse Kate has acquired many professional qualifications, including a PhD in health and social care.
 She worked in the haemophilia treatment centre at Great Ormond Street Hospital for Children from 1991 until 2018.
 She is well known for championing the nurse’s role in the haemophilia multi-disciplinary care team.

 Before joining Haemnet Luke worked within healthcare communications across a number of disease areas.
 He is an experienced public speaker and patient advocate having worked and volunteered extensively with stakeholders across the bleeding disorders community.
 As a biology graduate, Luke combines scientific knowledge with his experience creating digital content to oversee Haemnet's social media presence.